Tarleton State University: Educational programs

 The Department of Animal Sciences oversees the Tarleton Equine-Assisted Therapy (TREAT) program that is designed to utilize horseback riding as a form of physical, emotional and recreational therapy.
 Hippotherapy (physical therapy on horseback using the horse as a therapist) has developed as a medical field recognized by most major countries.

 The Texas Institute for Applied Environmental Research (TIAER) on the Tarleton campus plays a national leadership role in environmental issues related to water quality.
 This program provides the university, the dairy and beef industries, environmental control agencies and governmental policy groups with water pollution data for the 230000 acre Upper North Bosque River watershed.

 In fall 2002 the W.K.
 Gordon Center for Industrial History of Texas opened at a site located near Thurber, a ghost town located approximately 30 mi northwest of Stephenville and about one hour west of the DFW Metroplex.
 Funded through a $1.2 million grant from the Texas Department of Transportation and a private gift from Mrs. W.K.
 Gordon Jr. The center is located on 4.1 acre near the site of Texas' first coal mine and adjacent to New York Hill along Interstate 20.
 The center is dedicated to the preservation, research and recording of Texas industrial history including coal mining, brick making and oil and gas exploration.

 Tarleton operates two radio stations.
 KXTR-LP 100.7 FM is a student-operated rock station, while KTRL 90.5 FM is a public radio station broadcasting news, classical music, and jazz.
 Both are operated by students of Tarleton State University out of the radio station located in the Mathematics building on the TSU campus.
-Tarleton State University is one of four universities in the state of Texas to own and operate two radio stations; the other institutions being the University of Houston, the University of Texas at Austin, and Texas Tech University.
+Tarleton State University is one of three universities in the state of Texas to own and operate two radio stations; the other institutions being the University of Texas at Austin and Texas Tech University.

 Campuses

-Students come from around the world–32 countries and 46 states in the United States–to attend Tarleton.
+Tarleton students come from 47 U.S. states and 40 countries.
 Most university activities take place on Tarleton's 180 acre main campus.
 An 800 acre operational university farm with classroom space is located near the main campus northwest of Stephenville with access from TX Highway 8 and US Route 281.
 The 1170 acre Hunewell Ranch is located in Erath County and provides additional educational facilities.
-Tarleton also offers specialized programs at its Dora Lee Langdon Cultural and Educational Center in Granbury and select programs and courses at McLennan Community College in Waco, Weatherford College in Weatherford, Bryan at the RELLIS Campus, and in Fort Worth.
+Tarleton also offers specialized programs at its Dora Lee Langdon Cultural and Educational Center in Granbury and select programs and courses at McLennan Community College in Waco, Weatherford College in Weatherford, Bryan at the Texas A&M-RELLIS Campus, and in Fort Worth.
 Upper-level courses were offered at Tarleton-Central Texas in Killeen until 2009 when Texas A&M University-Central Texas was formed as a separate institution.

 Stephenville

 Most university activities take place on Tarleton's main campus in Stephenville, the county seat of Erath County.
-With a population of 21,247, Stephenville provides a combination of small-town living and proximity to Dallas–Fort Worth.